apameios/apameios/README.md

 - 👋 Hi, I’m @apameios
-- 👀 I’m interested in ...
+- 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: seckinkosumcu@outlook.com

 <!---
 apameios/apameios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.